GoTeamEpsilon/OpenEMR-Local-Development-Docker/README.md

 ### Temporary Notes

-- Once this is properly tested and vetted, it will be checked into the OpenEMR Devops repo and dev.open-emr.org will contain quick start documentation.
+- Once this is properly tested and vetted, it will be checked into the OpenEMR repo in a build folder and dev.open-emr.org will contain quick start documentation.
-- We'll also push this Dockerhub

 ## Setup